 Milwaukee Public Museum Museum: general employment page with links to career opportunities as well as information on their ongoing, unpaid internships in various departments; internships vary in length from one month to one semester

-John Michael Kohler Arts Center (Sheboygan, WI): career opportunites as well as voluntary and paid internships for individuals considering or pursuing careers in museum work.
+John Michael Kohler Arts Center (Sheboygan, WI): There are career opportunities as well as volunteer and paid internships for individuals considering or pursuing careers in museum work.
+If you are interested in internship opportunities please click here http://www.jmkac.org/index.php/internship-opportunities and if you are interested in employment opportunities please click here http://www.jmkac.org/index.php/job-opportunities.

 The Art Institute of Chicago: internships offered throughout the year in many departments